doherty100/kidzhackphilly/07-events-and-lerp/README.md

 In this hands on exercise, we'll make more improvements to the *baseball toss* program.
 Right now our alien tosses baseballs over and over again to the same spot.
 Kind of boring huh?
 Wouldn't it be cool if we could add some code to make the alien toss baseballs to different places on the canvas?

-1. Remix the last version of the *baseball toss* sample you shared.
+1. Remix the last version of the *baseball toss* creation you shared.
 If you can't find it, don't worry, just import it from [baseball-toss-remix-1.kcode](../06-loops-and-variables/baseball-toss-remix-1.kcode) in the previous lesson.
 1. Move all of the code blocks after the "Draw: stamp sun smiling" and park them to the side.
 We will use some of them later.
-1. Add some instructions to the bottom of the canvas.
+1. Add some instructions to the bottom of the canvas so people know how to use your program.
     1. Add a new *Text* part.
     1. Drag a new "Text: value 'Text'" code block from the Text tray and connect it to the bottom of the "Draw: stamp Sun smiling" code block.
     1. Change the value "Text" to "Click where you want the alien to toss the baseball"
     1. Drag a new "Text: move to x y" code block from the Text tray and connect it to the bottom of the previous code block.
 Change the coordinates to x = 400, y= 580.
         ![7-001](./images/7-001.jpg)
         **figure 7-001** New help text
 1. Add two new variables named "alienx" and "alieny" that we can use to control where the alien gets drawn.
-This will make it easy to move the alien later, or to refer to the current position of the alien when the baseball gets tossed.
+This will make it easy to move the alien later, or to find the current position of the alien when the baseball gets tossed.
-    1. Set "alienx" to "100".
+    1. Set "alienx" to 100.
-    1. Set "alieny" to "400".
+    1. Set "alieny" to 400.
         ![7-002](./images/7-002.jpg)
         **figure 7-002** New variables
 1. Find the "Draw: move to" and "Draw: stamp Alien" code blocks you parked and attach them to the previous code bock.
 Set the x and y coordinates of the "Draw: move to" code block to the "alienx" and "alieny" variables.